The History of The National Trust in Cumbria

 In 1882 while staying at Wray Castle, Beatrix Potter was introduced to Hardwicke Rawnsley, who at the time was the vicar of the nearby Low Wray Church.
 His views on the need to preserve the natural beauty of Lakeland had a lasting effect on the young Beatrix, who had fallen in love with the unspoilt beauty surrounding the holiday home.
 She eventually moved to the Lake District, buying property from the proceeds of her little books, many of which were based on scenes in the Lake District.
 When she died on 22 December 1943, Beatrix Potter left fourteen farms and 4000 acres of land to the National Trust, together with her flocks of Herdwick sheep.
 Beatrix Potter’s father Rupert was the National Trust’s first life member.

 In 1902 the Brandelhow estate on the west shore of Derwentwater, 108 acres of pasture and woodland at the foot of Catbells, came on the market.
-Rawnsley launched an appeal, and enough money was raised – the National Trust’s first purchase.
+Rawnsley launched an appeal, and enough money was raised – one of the National Trust’s earliest purchases.

 Four oaks were planted at Brandelhow Wood, beside Derwentwater at the ceremony marking the National Trust’s first purchase.